PeterBengtson/control-tower-log-aggregator/README.md

 the storage class transfer costs and the storage cost of the extra added 40K.
 In other words, if you have a 1 GB file you transfer to Glacier, the overhead will be minimal and the cost savings manifest immediately.
 However, if you instead try to store the same 1 GB of data as 1 million files of 1K in size, your costs will increase by several magnitudes.
+There's a plethora of articles on the web about this; Google is your friend here.
+It's a known problem.